Chocolate Runners Bar & Running: A Match from Heaven?

 Dark chocolate and running

-More good news for athletes specifically is that, in addition to the above-mentioned health benefits of dark chocolate, a recent study has also shown that it may help boost performance.
+More good news for athletes specifically is that, in addition to the above-mentioned health benefits of dark chocolate runners, a recent study has also shown that it may help boost performance.
 These (slight) performance boosting benefits are believed to be attributed to an antioxidant called epicatechin found in cocoa beans.
-Milk and white chocolate therefore does not contain epicatechin.
+Milk and white chocolate runners, therefore, does not contain epicatechin.
 This antioxidant is generally associated with cocoa in a more unprocessed state.

 Keep in mind, though, that further, detailed research on a larger scale has been recommended in this regard in order to confirm the findings and shed more light on the subject.